-The next European Open Source Webinar is taking place in June!
+The 5th European Open Source Webinar took place in June!
 And we are talking about Hardware!

-These questions and much more will be discussed in this webinar with the help of important figures within the European landscape (i.e. RISC-V International, Open Hardware Foundation).
+These questions and much more were discussed in this webinar with the help of important figures within the European landscape (i.e. RISC-V International, Open Hardware Foundation).

-Considering the fact that the Open Source Hardware is an enabler for showcasing and amplifying impact, whereas it offers a nice mechanism for sharing knowledge, contributing, and supporting our own and others’ ideas, the webinar will continue deep diving into the open-source hardware ecosystem details:
+Considering the fact that the Open Source Hardware is an enabler for showcasing and amplifying impact, whereas it offers a nice mechanism for sharing knowledge, contributing, and supporting our own and others’ ideas, the webinar continued deep diving into the Open Source Hardware ecosystem details:

 - challenges and opportunities